OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 #define SECRET_PASS "Your password"</b>

 --> Above in Step #2 we set up the Osoyoo supplied program so that the robot car could act as an ordinary device on our home/workplace LAN.
-If you recall, before you started working on that Step, you needed to find out the following nformation about the Wi-Fi in your house/workplace:
+If you recall, before you started working on that Step, you needed to find out the following information about the Wi-Fi in your house/workplace:

 -SSID -- this is the name of your network, e.g., if the name of the network you log into is "Jones" then your SSID is "Jones".